Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Abstract

 \section{Abstract}

 \begin{small}

 General physical background of famous Peres-Horodecki positive partial transpose (PH- or PPT-) separability criterion is revealed.
-For the simplest case of density matrix encoding quantum state of a pair of qubits it is demonstrated that the structure of Peres-Horodecki determinants for partially transposed density matrix, which signal about either separability or entanglement of these two qubits - reflects the specifics of quantum evolution governed preparation of a density matrix given.
 Especially, the physical sense of partial transpose operation is shown to be equivalent to what one could call as the \textit{"local causality reversal"} (LCR-) procedure for all separable quantum systems or to the \textit{uncertainty in a global time arrow direction} in all entangled cases.
-Using these universal causal considerations a brand new general relations for the heuristic causal separability criterion have been proposed for arbitrary $ D^{N} \times D^{N}$ density matrices acting in $ \mathcal{H}_{D}^{\otimes N} $ Hilbert spaces which describe the ensembles of $ N $ quantum systems of $ D $ eigenstates each.
-Resulting general formulas have been then analyzed for the widest special type of one-parametric density matrices of arbitrary dimensionality, which model a number of equivalent quantum subsystems being \textit{equally connected} (EC-) with each other to arbitrary degree by means of a single entnaglement parameter $ p $.
-In particular, for the family of such EC-density matrices it has been found that there exists a number of $ N $- and $ D $-dependent \textit{separability (or entanglement) thresholds} $ p_{th}(N,D) $ for the values of the corresponded entanglement parameter $ p $, which in the simplest case of a qubit-pair density matrix in $ \mathcal{H}_{2} \otimes \mathcal{H}_{2} $ Hilbert space are shown to reduce to well-known results obtained earlier independently by Peres \cite{5} and Horodecki \cite{6} for such limiting case of EC-density matrices.
-More specifically, new separability/entanglement thresholds being revealed for two classes (called a)- and b)- ones ) of EC -density matrices have been found to determine the degree of entanglement in either interacting or not, weakly or strongly mixed multi-partite quantum systems of different physical nature.
-As the result, a number of novel remarkable features of entanglement thresholds for EC-density matrices has been described for the first time.
-Those include: asymptotical separability or asymptotical entanglement of underlying quantum ensembles and interacting many-body systems; the dualities between the separability- and entanglement regions of the entanglement parameter values as well as corresponded separability "windows" in the values of this parameter.
-All novel results being obtained for the family of arbitrary EC-density matrices are shown to be applicable for a wide range of both interacting and non-interacting (at the moment of measurement) multi-partite quantum systems, such as arrays of qubits, spin chains, ensembles of quantum oscillators, strongly correlated quantum many-body systems with the possibility of many-body localization, etc. All these findings prove the validity of general formulas obtained for the new universal causal separability/entanglement criterion for arbitrary density matrices thus, confirming the validity of general causal approach to the separability and entanglement being proposed here for the quantum ensembles and interacting composite quantum systems. \end{small}
+Using these universal causal considerations brand new general relations for the heuristic causal separability criterion have been proposed for arbitrary $ D^{N} \times D^{N}$ density matrices acting in $ \mathcal{H}_{D}^{\otimes N} $ Hilbert spaces which describe the ensembles of $ N $ quantum systems of $ D $ eigenstates each.
+Resulting general formulas have been then analysed for the widest special type of one-parametric density matrices of arbitrary dimensionality, which model a number of equivalent quantum subsystems being \textit{equally connected} (EC-) with each other to arbitrary degree by means of a single entanglement parameter $ p $.
+In particular, for the family of such EC-density matrices it has been found that there exists a number of $ N $- and $ D $-dependent \textit{separability (or entanglement) thresholds} $ p_{th}(N,D) $ for the values of the corresponded entanglement parameter $ p $, which in the simplest case of a qubit-pair density matrix in $ \mathcal{H}_{2} \otimes \mathcal{H}_{2} $ Hilbert space are shown to reduce to well-known results obtained earlier independently by Peres \cite{5} and Horodecki \cite{6}.
+As the result, a number of remarkable features of the entanglement thresholds for EC-density matrices has been described for the first time.
+All novel results being obtained for the family of arbitrary EC-density matrices are shown to be applicable for a wide range of both interacting and non-interacting (at the moment of measurement) multi-partite quantum systems, such as arrays of qubits, spin chains, ensembles of quantum oscillators, strongly correlated quantum many-body systems with the possibility of many-body localization, etc. \end{small}

 \begin{normalsize}